 Uses: Argan oil can help treat dry skin and hair, wrinkles, and skin inflammation.
 This makes it a terrific carrier oil for general skin care and massage oils.

 Rosehips are the seeds of the Rosa rubiginosa bush or the Rosa moschata bush.
 The flowers of both bushes look different from traditional roses.
 When these flowers die and drop their petals, the rosehip is left behind.
 Rosehip oil is pressed from rosehips.

 Rosehip oil doesn’t smell like a rose, though.
 It has a nutty, earthy scent.

 Uses: Rosehip oil is high in vitamins A and C. Vitamin A is a natural retinoid that helps fight aging, and both vitamins can help reverse the effects of the sun on your skin.
 Use it as a carrier oil for dry skin remedies, massage oils, and moisturizers.

 Black seed oil is made from the Nigella sativa plant.
-Although it’s lesser known than other carrier oils, it’s rich with unsaturated and saturated fatty acids.
+Although it’s lesser known than other carrier oils, it’s with unsaturated and saturated fatty acids.
 It’s also thought to have anti-inflammatory abilities.